yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

     }
 ~~~

-The `reflex::Input` object may be created from strings, wide strings, streams,
+The `reflex::Input` object may be created from strings, u32 strings, streams,
 and `FILE*` values.
 These are readable as a `std::istream` via
 `reflex::Input::streambuf` that returns normalized UTF-8 characters.
 For
 `FILE*` values we can specify \ref regex-input-file to normalize the encoded